 Resolve the conflict automatically.
 Doing this well is an area of active research.
 One of the more promising approaches is Conflict-Free Replicated Data Types or CRDTs.
 Automatic conflict resolution is the strategy that systems like Google Docs use.

-It’s safe to say we’ve genuinely exhausted the use of my family’s Meow-Meow cluster to talk about high availability, replication, and more.
+It’s safe to say we’ve genuinely exhausted the use of my family’s Meow-Meow cluster to talk about replication, high availability, and failover.

 I hope you learned something new!